 When asked if they would recommend working alongside relatives, both Bill and Will had no hesitations.
 “It has really served to strengthen our relationship”, outlined father Bill, “We often lived apart when Will was younger when I was on long term assignments, so to get this opportunity to have an adult to adult, colleague-like friendship that extends even further than your stereotypical father-son relationship, means a lot to me”.

 Outlining what they enjoyed most about working for LotusWorks, both Bill and Will spoke of people management and the benefits of working for a company that cares for its employees.
-“There is a very real sense of family in LotusWorks, and while, as with every organisation, there is hierarchical management, you never feel looked down upon or inferior.
+“There is a very real sense of family in LotusWorks, and while, as with every organization, there is hierarchical management, you never feel looked down upon or inferior.
 Everyone is treated with respect, it makes you feel truly valued”, Bill explains.
 “The level of competency within our team here is unmatched, and the team don’t see boundaries, instead they see opportunities” concluded Bill.